About Scheller

 Criminal Records

 The criminal records system in Jefferson County includes records of felonies, misdemeanors, traffic violations, and entries in the sex offender registry.
 The Jefferson County Circuit Clerk's Office is responsible for maintaining these records, which are accessible to the public under the Illinois Freedom of Information Act.
-Residents can request background checks through the Illinois State Police, which provides comprehensive criminal history reports for individuals in Jefferson County.
+Residents can request background checks through the Illinois State Police, which provides criminal history reports For people in Jefferson County.

-The Illinois Bureau of Investigation also offers resources for residents seeking information on criminal activities and trends within the county.
+The Illinois State Police also offers resources for residents seeking information on criminal activities and trends within Jefferson County.
 These agencies work together to ensure the accuracy and accessibility of criminal records, supporting both legal processes and public safety.

 Vital Records